Energy and hydrogen engineering (EWT) laboratory

 • Wet cooling tower

 The 1:150 scale model provides a realistic representation of the operating behaviour of a wet cooling tower.
 Important test parameters such as the temperature of the water to be cooled, the flow velocity, or the packing density of the internals can be studied experimentally.
-The results are entered into a Mollier diagram (h-x) and consequently the cooling capacity of the model is determined.
+In addition to other analyses, the results are entered into a Mollier diagram (h-x) and consequently the cooling capacity of the model is determined.

 • Water turbines (Pelton and Francis)